bedadiggelmann/kete-autonomous-learning-platfrom-schuuul/README.md

-# Autonomous Learning Platform for Educators and Students
+# Schuuul - Autonomous Learning Platform for Educators and Students

 ## Team Members